-

 Three water upgrades and planning

-We're currently advancing significant projects to deliver improved environmental outcomes and build capacity across our drinking water, wastewater and stormwater networks. $26.9 million was allocated in this year’s annual plan to support drinking water safety upgrades, improve our wastewater treatment infrastructure and address flood risks in our district.
+We're advancing significant projects to deliver improved environmental outcomes and build capacity across our drinking water, wastewater and stormwater networks. $26.9 million was allocated in our 2022/23 Annual Plan to support drinking water safety upgrades, improve our wastewater treatment infrastructure and address flood risks in our district.

 There are several reasons why we’re pushing ahead with this critical work.
 We have traditionally invested heavily in our water management, security and infrastructure.
 This is a strategy that has served our community well.
-With our growing population and in the face of our changing climate, delaying or cancelling work is kicking the can down the road.
-We are committed to delivering the best outcomes for our community which means we can’t lose two years’ worth of work, especially as we don’t know how much of a priority Kāpiti infrastructure will be for the new entity.
+With our growing population and in the face of our changing climate, delaying or canceling work is kicking the can down the road.
+We are committed to delivering the best outcomes for our community which means we can’t lose years’ worth of work, especially as we don’t know how much of a priority Kāpiti infrastructure will be for the new entity or when it will be established.

 There are also new and evolving standards we must continue to meet as a water supplier to remain compliant with Taumata Arowai, the new water services regulator for Aotearoa New Zealand.